What do pumpkin seeds, leafy greens and avocado have in common?

 - Bone loss

 Foods rich in magnesium include whole grains, nuts, legumes/beans, and green leafy vegetables.

-Magnesium supplements are commonly combined with another molecule to stabilize the compound.
-Many of these molecules have biological effects that can help guide you in selecting the appropriate magnesium formulation for your needs. each one has a different absorption rate and varied bioavailability.
-Chelated minerals have been chemically combined with amino acids so the body can use them better.
+Magnesium supplements need to be combined with another molecule to stabilize the compound.
+It’s the molecule bound to the magnesium that affects absorption (and other biological effects) – not the magnesium itself.
+These “effects” can help guide you in selecting the appropriate magnesium formulation for your needs.
+Each one has a different size, absorption rate and varied bioavailability.
+Chelated minerals (like glycinate) have been chemically combined with amino acids so the body can use them better.

 The most common forms and their benefits are listed below:

 Magnesium citrate: In this form, magnesium is combined with citrate.
 I recommend this form of magnesium for constipation because it helps relax bowel spasms and is an osmotic laxative.
 Take up to 200-600 mg twice daily until you achieve loose stools, then dial back to the lowest dose that allows for normal bowel movements.